hippo74/website/src/content/pages/partnerships.md

   - description: >-
       The Memory Project brings an intercultural art education experience to art classrooms.
-The art education students were paired with children in varies countries and create a portrait of the child.
+The art education students were paired with children in varies countries and create a portrait of a specific child.
 The University of Memphis portrait exchange involved children from Syria and Pakistan.
     image: /images/uploads/IMG_2098.jpeg
     title: The Memory Project
     text: 'https://www.memoryproject.org/'